OSMLatam/OSM-Notes-Ingestion/README.md

 There are two ways to download notes:

-* Recent notes from planet (including all notes).
+* Recent notes from the planet (including all notes).
 * Near real-time notes from API.

-All these options are defined in these two files under `bin` directory:
+All these options are defined in these two files under the `bin` directory:

 * `processPlanetNotes.sh`
 * `processAPINotes.sh`